-When it comes to controlling business costs, there are a number of phases employers go through including, moving the business to a less expensive building in a more economical part of town or cutting advertising costs.
+When it comes to controlling business costs, there are a number of phases employers go through, such as moving the business to a less expensive building in a more economical part of town or cutting advertising costs.

-But one of the overlooked ways to control costs comes from cutting insurance costs or implementing a safety program to better manage workers’ compensation costs.
+But two of the overlooked ways to control costs are cutting insurance costs or implementing a safety program to better manage workers’ compensation costs.
 Taking steps to mitigate workers’ compensation risks and manage claims can be a great opportunity for any business where the safety of their workers is a concern.